Close

 Social and Emotional Development

 Social and emotional development can help a child form new friends.
-It also helps him to understand his feelings as well as the feelings of others.
+It also helps him to understand his feelings and the feelings of others.
 He will be able to empathise and share his problems as well.
-Hence, social and emotional development in a child completes his personality.
-Find out if your kid’s emotional development and social development by 5 years of age is happening accordingly or not:
+Hence, social and emotional development in a child completes their personality.
+Find out if your kid’s emotional and social development by 5 years of age is happening accordingly or not.
+Here’s a social-emotional development checklist for 5-year-olds (5) (6):

 Children sitting together